 My husband is a huge sports fan.
 I know the ESPN chime because he gets the notification on his phone every time anything sports-related happens.
 So, of course, he stays up to date with everything going on with his favorite team because scorekeeping is how he knows how his team is doing.
-A scorekeeper defined as an official of a sports contest who keeps record of the score.
-We all know how important scorekeeping is…I mean, how else will people know who’s winning the game??
-The officiant is trained to see the mistakes, to be able to judge what’s right or wrong, what is a legal play versus an illegal move that calls for a flag to be thrown or the whistle blown.
+A scorekeeper defined as an official of a sports contest who keeps a record of the score.
+We all know how important scorekeeping is…I mean, how will people know who’s winning the game??
+The officiant is trained to see the mistakes, to be able to judge what’s right or wrong; to know what is a legal play versus an illegal move that calls for a flag to be thrown or the whistle blown.
 Know that scorekeeping should be kept in the sports arena…and out of your relationship.
 Scorekeeping in marriage is a game that’s meant to be lost.

 In this thing called life, we have a natural tendency to keep up with the things that we do for each other.
 We identify with Ms. Jackson when our partner asks us for yet another thing and we look at them, wondering “What have you done for me lately?”
-We are selfish creatures by nature and can quickly + seamlessly transition into doing things for people only so that we can get something for ourselves.
+Humans are selfish creatures by nature and can quickly and seamlessly transition into doing things for people only so that we can get something for ourselves.

 Quid pro quo.

 Let me let you in on my life for just a quick second.
 Remember how I talked about my hubby and his pile of socks?
 It used to drive me nuts.
 Like, enragingly annoy me.
 And I kept a record of how many times I’d pick those socks up and put them in the hamper; I was just wishing that he would just put them where they’re supposed to go.
 When we got married and had to actually live with each other, it was with the caveat that “divorce is not an option.”

 Our room has the comfort of our favorite red chair.

 Every round of laundry leaves it occupied by a mountain of clothes until we can squeeze out a few hours to fold up the laundry and put it away.